Decomposition of multi-qutrit gates generated by Weyl-Heisenberg strings: Acknowledgments

 \section{Acknowledgments}

-We would like to thank Samuel Whaite for useful discussions.
-We acknowledge funding from the Research Council of Finland through the Centre of Excellence program Grant No. 336810 and through the Finnish Quantum Flagship projects 358878 (UH) and 358877 (Aalto).
+We would like to thank Arianne van de Griend and Samuel Whaite for useful discussions.
+We acknowledge funding from the Research Council of Finland through the Center of Excellence program Grant No. 336810 and through the Finnish Quantum Flagship projects 358878 (UH) and 358877 (Aalto).
 M.C. acknowledges funding from COQUSY Project No. PID2022-140506NB-C21 funded by Grant No. MCIN/AEI/10.13039/501100011033.